slatedocs/slate/source/includes/_KYCmerchant.md

 The evidence is the application data to be evaluated.
 It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
 While all fields are not required, validation evaluation is more comprehensive when richer evidence is provided.

-## Reseller Only Feature: How to associate a merchant with its owners
+## How to associate a merchant with its owners

 Each merchant can be associated with one or more owners.
 The merchant will be evaluated with the Merchant Application Web Service.
 One can provide an application ID (tid in the Request API), or extract this ID from the Response.